TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 15/Proverbs 15.22.md

 ---

-Where there is no counsel, purposes are disappointed; But in the multitude of counsellors they are established.
+Where there is no counsel, plans fail; but in a multitude of counselors they are established.